Preventative Maintenance Overview

-A vibration shaker system represents a considerable investment and requires a certain level of preventative maintenance (PM) to ensure long lasting and satisfactory performance.
+A vibration shaker system is a considerable investment that requires preventative maintenance (PM) to ensure long-lasting and satisfactory performance.

-The management and implementation of a PM program can be a large burden for a testing lab.
-The good news is that with consistent PM practices your equipment should be shaking for decades.
+The management and implementation of a PM program can be a burden for a testing lab.
+However, with consistent PM practices, your equipment should last for decades.

-For labs that are concerned with measurement uncertainty it is even more essential to adhere to schedules.
-In these labs, finding that a test is outside of stated uncertainties initiates an investigation, which requires man hours and a significant amount of paperwork.
-Test investigations can even invalidate previously run tests, requiring a lab to contact its customers to discuss those tests, a situation that does not reflect well on the technician, the rest of the lab staff or the company as a whole.
+Labs that are concerned with measurement uncertainty must adhere to a schedule.
+A test outside of its uncertainties requires an investigation, which includes more staffing and significant paperwork.
+A test investigation might invalidate previous tests, requiring a lab to contact its customers.
+This situation does not reflect well on the technician, the lab staff, or the company as a whole.

-Proper maintenance, calibration, and verification of each piece of equipment used in a test will avoid these problems.
-By investing a small amount of time up front, the operator can ensure the validity of each test and prove that during each test the equipment being utilized was in proper working order, validating the results.
-This is easily done through before-and-after verification procedures.
+Proper maintenance, calibration, and verification of equipment can avoid these problems.
+By investing a small amount of time upfront, the operator can ensure the validity of each test, prove the equipment was in proper working order, and validate the results.
+These actions are easily performed through before-and-after verification procedures.

-Effective PM will also immediately notify the operator if there is anything wrong with any component of the testing system, or if something has been damaged in previous testing.
-Damaged equipment can then be removed from use, repaired or re-calibrated and returned to use in the most expedient manner possible.
-The end result is avoiding wasted time, eliminating the possibility of sending invalid results, and ensuring continued customer.
+An effective PM will also immediately notify the operator if something is wrong with a component or if something was damaged during a previous test.
+Damaged equipment can then be removed from use, repaired or recalibrated, and returned for use expediently.

-Certain repairs will, unfortunately, always be necessary.
+Unfortunately, certain repairs will always be necessary.
 A shaker is a mechanical system and parts will fatigue, components will need to be replaced, and armatures will need to be re-wound.
-A mature PM program means a lab stays ahead of these repairs, maintaining testing quality and avoiding a range of potential problems.
+With a mature PM program, a lab can stay ahead of these repairs, maintain testing quality, and avoid a range of potential problems.